-Some babies are like little poop machines, pooping several times a day, usually around every feed.
-Meanwhile, some babies can go several days without pooping once (you can bet you’ll know about it when it does happen though!).
+Some babies are like little poop machines, pooping several times a day, usually after every feed.
+Meanwhile, some can go several days without pooping once (you can bet you’ll know about it when it does happen though!).

-But before you reach for the prune juice, it’s probably helpful to know that it is totally normal for babies to strain and cry when passing a poop.
+But, before you reach for the prune juice, it’s probably helpful to know that it is totally normal for babies to strain and cry when passing a poop.
 This alone does not mean that they are constipated.
 As long as the poop is soft, everything is fine.

-Poop.
-Something you hardly thought about and certainly didn’t talk about before becoming a parent.
-And now it’s not only a hot topic of conversation but wondering whether the colour, texture, smell or frequency is normal is starting to drive you a little crazy!
+You’re in for a surprise when it comes to the colour, texture and smell of baby poop!
+We bet poop is something you hardly thought about and certainly didn’t talk about before becoming a parent.
+And now it’s not only a hot topic of conversation, but wondering whether the colour, texture, smell or frequency is normal is starting to drive you a little crazy!

 Among the most unusual baby poop is a baby’s first poop.
-This is because it is made up of something called meconium, which is made up of everything mum ingested while their baby was in the womb.
+This is because it is made up of something called meconium, which is everything mum ingested while their baby was in the womb.
 This poop is a dark greeny-black color and very, very sticky, which can make it quite difficult to wipe away.
 Yes, it does look and feel like something they tarmac the roads with — this is normal and will likely last for a few days at least.

 After the meconium has passed, your baby’s poop will start to change to a lighter greeny-black colour and then on to a yellow hue.
 It is also often quite bright.
 The texture will change too, from sticky to grainy, even loose.
 It should be soft and easy to pass.
 The biggest surprise for new parents is often the smell, as it is far sweeter than you might anticipate - a breastfeeding bonus!

 You may notice that different foods affect the poop differently.
 Sometimes you’ll see the colour of the poop reflect what you’ve given your baby to eat.
 You may also notice certain hard-to-digest foods pass straight through.
 This will change in time, as your baby gets used to different food types.
 In the meantime, you’ll have fun guessing what those weird little black flecks are (HINT: it’s probably that banana).
 This poop just got real.

 You already know that poop comes in all sorts of shapes and sizes (not to mention smells and colors).
-Because of this, it is sometimes hard to tell when something is wrong.
+Because of this, it's sometimes hard to tell when something is wrong.